 The physician assistant curriculum is closely related to the purpose and goals of the institution as well as to the degree.
 The Mississippi College Physician Assistant Program offers a master’s degree program that promotes lifelong learning, critical thinking, and varied academic experiences to provide students with the expertise and work ethic required to achieve personal and professional fulfillment.
-The goals of the program are to:

-- Recruit a highly qualified, diverse student population similar in qualifications and diversity to the published national averages.
+1. Recruit a highly qualified, diverse student population similar in qualifications and diversity to the published national averages.

-- Recruit at least 50% of students from the pool of applicants who are Mississippi residents.
+2. Recruit at least 50% of students from the pool of applicants who are Mississippi residents.

-- Prepare physician assistant students who possess depth of knowledge, clinical reasoning, skill, professional behaviors, and an investigative attitude toward research, education, and leadership in order to routinely receive satisfactory evaluations on the program’s published competencies.
+4. Prepare physician assistant students who possess depth of knowledge, clinical reasoning, skill, professional behaviors, and an investigative attitude toward research, education, and leadership in order to routinely receive satisfactory evaluations on the program’s published competencies.